diogro/expressionVariance-manuscript/main.md

 Only genes present in all studies were used to calculate the Spearman correlation matrix, ~4200 genes in total.
 Using Spearman correlations avoids problems related to overall scaling or coverage differences, and allows us to assess if the same genes are usually more or less variable across studies.
 To investigate the factors involved in determining correlations between studies, we used a Bayesian varying effects model to investigate the effect of study origin and tissue on the correlations across studies.
-This model is designed to take the non-independent nature of a set of correlations into account when modeling the correlation between gene expression variance.
+This model is designed to take the non-independent nature of a set of correlations into account when modeling the correlation between gene expression SDs.
 This is accomplished by adding a per-study random effect, see [@Dias2021-hb] for details.
 The Fisher z-transformed Spearman correlations across studies ($z(\rho_{ij})$) are modeled as: